wocsa/cyberdeck/README.md

 It's like Judogi for Judoka or Karategi for Karateka.

-Cyberdeck is made to provide capability to Cyberjūtsuka to practice and communicate throug Cyberdeck by network.
+Cyberdeck is made to provide capability to Cyberjūtsuka to practice [Cyberjūtsu サイバー述](http://github.com/wocsa/cyberjutsu) with partners through Cyberdeck via the [dojo](https://github.com/wocsa/cyberjutsu/blob/main/glossary.md#dojo).

 ## Command line tools available